 For taking preventive measures, you can also install CO alarms outside.
 CO alarms outside can protect the vulnerable group outdoors.

-Even if you’re doing barbeque in the outdoors, you must keep the vulnerable away from such outdoor activities.
-Children, the elderly, and those with respiratory conditions can get severely affected by the smoke from a grill if they get exposed for too long.
+Even if you’re doing outdoor barbeque, you must keep the vulnerable away from such outdoor activities.
+Children, the elderly, and those with respiratory conditions can get severely affected by the grill smoke if exposed for too long.

-If you’ve gotten hurt or injured from CO poisoning due to someone else’s negligence, you may be eligible for compensation.
+You may be eligible for compensation if you’ve gotten hurt or injured from CO poisoning due to someone else’s negligence.

 Contact us for more information.